 The conda environment is installed at ~/.conda/envs/scanpy

-If you are using other's conda environement, use the full path as Name of Custom Conda Environment (i.e., /ihome/fmu/fmu/.conda/envs/scanpy)
+If you are using another user's conda environment, use the full path as Name of Custom Conda Environment (i.e., /ihome/fmu/fmu/.conda/envs/scanpy)

 [fmu@htc-n27 ~]$ echo $PATH /ihome/fmu/fmu/.conda/envs/scanpy/bin:/ihome/crc/install/python/ondemand-jupyter-python3.8/condabin:/ihome/crc/install/python/ondemand-jupyter-python3.8/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/ihome/fmu/fmu/.local/bin:/ihome/fmu/fmu/bin:/ihome/fmu/fmu/.local/bin:/ihome/fmu/fmu/bin [fmu@htc-n27 ~]$